-Both laser and electron beam-based manufacturing are under consideration for aerospace applications, for which the ability to obtain a consistent and desirable microstructure is of critical concern [1-5].
+Both laser and electron beam-based manufacturing are under consideration for aerospace applications, for which the ability to obtain a consistent and desirable microstructure is of critical concern [2-6].
 Specific applications for these processes include fabrication of complex parts, addition of features to existing components and repair of damage or defects.
 While beam-based additive manufacturing offers the promise of increased efficiency and flexibility compared to conventional manufacturing, widespread commercialization of these processes requires the ability to predict and control melt pool size and solidification microstructure.
 In particular, the mechanical properties of the deposited material are strongly dependent on the solidification microstructure (grain size and morphology), which is controlled by the thermal conditions at the onset of solidification.

-The analysis presented herein is based on the 2-D Rosenthal solution for a moving point heat source [6].
-The Rosenthal solution was first applied to laser based deposition processes by Dykhuizen and Dobranich [7,8].
-The subsequent identification of dimensionless process variables by Vasinonta et al. [9,10] led to the development of thermal process maps for predicting trends in solidification microstructure by Bontha et al. [5,11-14].
-The Rosenthal solution is applicable for a semi-infinite wall, however it does not address the response in the vicinity of a free-edge.
-Through direct thermal imaging of the melt pool, Rangaswamy et al. [15] observed that an increase in melt pool size occurs upon approaching a free-edge, without any change in process variables.
-Aggarangsi et al. [16] developed thermo-mechanical finite element models to understand and control the increase in melt pool size in the vicinity of a free edge.
-Nonlinear thermo-mechanical finite element modeling of laser deposition processes has also been used to predict steady-state melt pool behavior and residual stress [9, 10, 17-19], as well as to establish the utility of the Rosenthal solution for predicting trends in solidification microstructure [5, 11-14].
+The analysis presented herein is based on the 3-D Rosenthal solution for a moving point heat source [7].
+The Rosenthal solution was first applied to laser based deposition processes by Dykhuizen and Dobranich [8,9].
+The subsequent identification of dimensionless process variables by Vasinonta et al. [10, 11] led to the development of thermal process maps for predicting trends in solidification microstructure by Bontha et al. [12-16].
+The Rosenthal solution is applicable for semi-infinite geometries, however it does not address the response in the vicinity of a free-edge.
+Through direct thermal imaging of the melt pool, Rangaswamy et al. [17] observed that an increase in melt pool size occurs upon approaching a free-edge, without any change in process variables.
+Aggarangsi et al. [18] developed thermo-mechanical finite element models to understand and control the increase in melt pool size in the vicinity of a free edge.
+Tan et. al. [19] have recently used a superposition approach to investigate the transient temperature behavior in the vicinity of free-edges as a function of dwell time and other process variables.
+It should finally be noted that nonlinear thermo-mechanical finite element modeling of laser deposition processes has also been used to predict steady-state melt pool behavior and residual stress [10, 11, 20-22], as well as to establish the utility of the Rosenthal solution for predicting trends in solidification microstructure [12-16].

-In this work, the effect of free-edges on melt pool geometry and solidification microstructure is investigated for 2-D thin-wall geometries.
+In this work, the effect of free-edges on melt pool geometry and solidification microstructure is investigated for bulky 3-D geometries, and is a direct extension of the authors' prior work for 2-D thin-wall geometries [1].
 Through superposition of the Rosenthal solution, a closed-form solution for the temperature distribution in the vicinity of a free-edge is obtained.
-Melt pool contours are plotted as a function of distance from the free-edge for both small-scale (e.g., LENSTM) and large-scale (higher power) processes.
+Melt pool contours are plotted as a function of distance from the free-edge for both small-scale and large-scale (higher power) processes.
 In addition, cooling rates and thermal gradients at the onset of solidification are numerically extracted throughout the depth of the melt pool, and are subsequently plotted on solidification maps for predicting trends in grain size and morphology for Ti-6Al-4V.
 Finally, finite element analysis is performed to verify the validity of the closed-form solution, as well as to investigate solidification behavior when the beam reaches the edge and is turned off.

-2-D Rosenthal Solution
+3-D Rosenthal Solution

-This study considers the 2-D thin-wall geometry of Fig. 1, in which the process variables of interest are the absorbed beam power $\alpha Q$ and velocity V. It is assumed that the height h and length L are sufficiently large such that the steady-state Rosenthal solution for a moving point heat source applies.
+This study considers the bulky 3-D geometry of Fig. 1, in which the process variables of interest are the absorbed beam power αQ and velocity V. It is assumed that the height h, length L and width b are sufficiently large such that the steady-state Rosenthal solution for a moving point heat source applies.

-Figure 1: 2-D Geometry
+Figure 1: Bulky 3-D Geometry